SFDO-Tooling/CumulusCI/docs/data.md

 Use of integer primary keys may help yield more readable text diffs when storing data in SQL script format.
 However, it comes at some performance penalty when extracting data.
-It\'s recommended that most mappings do not map the Id field and allow CumulusCI to utilize the automatic primary key.
+It's recommended that most mappings do not map the Id field and allow CumulusCI to utilize the automatic primary key.